What is a UTR Number?

 Apply For Your UTR Number Today

 By clicking on the above, QuickRebates will help you with your application.
 Furthermore we will collect a small amount of information and forward this across to HM Revenue & Customs.
 In addition we will deal with your process on the same day and will be in touch with any feedback.
 The current waiting time is around four to six weeks.

 However it is possible that you already have a UTR number, if this is the case you should contact HMRC at your earliest convenience, it is possible that you could get this over the phone.

-The Tax office are known to issue copy Tax reference numbers by second class post, so if you need it to file your Self Assessment Tax return, then make sure you have the number as soon as possible.
+The Tax office tend to issue copies of tax reference numbers by second class post, so for that reasons if you need it to file your Self Assessment Tax return, then make sure you have the number as soon as possible.
 Failure to complete your Tax return on time can result in late filing penalties.

 Where Can I Find My UTR Number?

 Your UTR number can usually be found on a wide range of HMRC forms and notices:

 - Your annual Self Assessment Tax Return (SA100)